Anatolia College: History

 In 1810, the American Board of Commissioners for Foreign Missions was founded in Boston and established the Bebek Seminary outside Constantinople (now Istanbul) in 1840.
 In 1862, it was transferred to Merzifon, and in 1886, the Anatolia College of Mersovan was founded as a theological seminary for adults, with Charles Tracy as president.
 The students were principally Greek and Armenian, most coming from outside of Merzifon and boarding at the school, while the faculty was Greek, Armenian, and American.
 Enrollment soon reached 115 students.
 In 1893, the girls' school was founded.

 In 1920, enrollment stood at 218 students, with an equal number in the girls' school and the campus consisted of more than 40 New England style buildings.
 Anatolia included a kindergarten, a school for the deaf, high schools for boys and girls, a college-level program, a theological seminary, one of the largest hospitals in Asia Minor, and an orphanage for 2000 orphans.
+The college in Merzifon was closed by Turkish nationalists after the Armenian genocide and Greek genocide caused the death of most students and teachers.
+The last survivors escaped to Greece in the 1923 Population exchange.

 With help from Eleftherios Venizelos, Anatolia reopened in Thessaloniki in 1924, renting buildings in Harilaou, with 13 students, mostly refugees.
 Enrollment soon reached 157, while the Mission School for Girls in Thessaloniki became part of Anatolia College Anatolia in 1927.
 In 1934 the school moved to the newly constructed campus above the city near the village of Pylaia, on the lower slopes of Mt.
 Hortiatis.

 When Greece entered World War II upon the Italian invasion in 1940, the school closed and the campus was used as military hospital.
 When Germany invaded Greece the campus was taken over by the Germans as general headquarters for the Balkans.
 The surrender documentations of Greece were signed in the school's main building, Macedonia Hall.
-In 1944-45 the campus was occupied by the British Army (the last units would not leave until 1949).
+In 1944–45 the campus was occupied by the British Army (the last units would not leave until 1949).

 At the end of the war Anatolia reopened, as repair of the damaged campus proceeded.
 The girls' school was moved into temporary quarters on the Anatolia campus after its building on Allatini Street burned.
 For a number of years the schools remained separate, but co-education was completed by the end of the 1980s.
 However, the two schools are still administrated by different Deans.
 The I.B. school, was established in 1998.
-A school for management assistants was established in 1964 and closed early in the 21st Century.
+A school for management assistants was established in 1964 and closed early in the 21st century.

 In 1981, Anatolia re-established post-secondary education (its original mission) with the founding of the School of Business Administration and Liberal Arts (SBALA), later renamed American College of Thessaloniki (ACT).